Choosing the Correct Car Seat

 This group of car seat can be used in the front or rear of the car but CANNOT be used in the front passenger seat if there is a passenger airbag.
 It is safer to put them in the rear.
 Rearward-facing seats provide greater protection for the baby's head, neck and spine than forward-facing seats.

 Babies should be in a rearward facing car seat and should not be placed in a forward-facing seat until they weigh at least 9 kgs and can sit up unaided.
 Babies should be kept in a rearward-facing seat for as long as possible.
+Once your child is above the maximum weight for a rearward-facing seat or the top of their head is above the top of the seat they should be moved into a forward-facing seat.
+It is not important if their knees are bent in the seat, provided they are still within the seat's weight range.

 Group 0+ and 1 Car Seats